CDC-IITDH/CDC-Frontend/README.md

 ***
 ## Faculty Page
-This page consist of short description for IIT Dharwad faculty, links to check out all faculty members of various departments, and a departwise faculty breakup where we have used pie chart to show attractive.
+This page consist of short description for IIT Dharwad faculty, links to check out all faculty members of various departments, and a departwise faculty breakup where we have used pie chart to show it attractive.

-### Libraries/Api Used-
+### Libraries Used-
-Google charts
+Google charts -> For pie charts

+***
+## Students Page
+This page consist of students projects done by iit dharwad during there engineering.

+### Libraries Used-
+Lightbox gallary -> for enlarging image.

+***
+## Academic Facility Page